NahidaNahida/mstcs/INSTALL.md

 ## Docker

 As an alternative, we also release the docker image, such that the docker container can be directly used to replicate the environment.
+For more details about docker, please refer to the [web](https://www.docker.com/).

 First, we use docker to pull the package by